Posted Aug 10, 2020 at 18:50. Revised Apr 16, 2021 at 18:00.

 Black Lives Matter — Be Careful

-The purpose of this article is to make the people in the BLM movement aware of the history of Marxists and Maoists as it applies to today’s issues.
-You can see from this history that the Maoist ideologues are your fair weather friends today and the masters of tomorrow’s cotton fields.
+The purpose of this article is to make the people in the BLM movement aware of Marxist and Maoist history as it applies to today’s issues.
+You can see from this history that the Maoist ideologues are fair-weather friends today and the masters of tomorrow’s cotton fields.
 Picture yourselves in the story that follows.

-Our friends in Black Lives Matter have a substantial list of grievances about how Blacks have been treated over the years.
-It is JD’s belief that most people in the BLM movement are sincere in wanting to be listened to and in wanting the various injustices to be fixed.
+Our friends in Black Lives Matter have many grievances over how Blacks have been treated over the years.
+Most people in the BLM movement are sincere in wanting to be listened to and in wanting the various injustices to be fixed.
 No reasonable person could argue with those goals.

 Some of the leaders in BLM have openly proclaimed themselves to be trained Marxists.
-If so, this means that they have a blueprint to follow to gain power for their ideas — which are ultimately in conflict with the movement’s objectives.
-It is important to understand their theory of revolution and how they have kidnapped the legitimate aspirations of earlier movements as the means for lubricating their path to power.
+This means that they have a blueprint to follow to gain power for their ideas — which are ultimately in conflict with the movement’s objectives.
+It is important to understand their theory of revolution and how it kidnaps a movement’s legitimate aspirations in order to lubricate its path to power.

 Defiling the Tiananmen